Royal Baby: Kate Middleton Reportedly Gives Birth To Third Child, A Boy, At Lindo Wing

 Kate Middleton has given birth to her third child, and it’s a boy!

-As The Sun reports, the newest addition to Britain’s Royal Family was born at 11:01 a.m.
+As The Sun reports, the newest addition to Britain’s royal family was born at 11:01 a.m.
 London time, or 7:01 a.m.
 Eastern Time.
-The boy, who is fifth in line to the throne, weighs eight pounds, seven ounces.
+The boy, who is fifth in line to the throne, weighs 8 pounds, 7 ounces.

 It’s Official, According To Kensington Palace